 When we eat raw, sulfur-rich onions, they are sharp and pungent, but when they’re cooked or caramelized, the various sulfur compounds react with one another and new flavors develop from sweet to nutty.

-So how do you keep from shedding tears when you cook with this essential ingredient?
+So how do you keep from shedding tears when you you first start out cooking with this essential ingredient?

 1. Cutting an onion under water was effective.